 How does a family offset mortgage work?

 Your savings reduce the amount your child needs to borrow for their mortgage loan.
 The more savings you have, the lower the loan-to-value (LTV) ratio becomes.
-This not only increases your child’s chances of passing the lender’s affordability checks but also allows them to benefit from a lower interest rate.
+This increases your child’s chances of passing the lender’s affordability checks.
+It also allows them to benefit from a lower interest rate.

 You may be wondering why you don’t just use your savings to pay a normal deposit.
 The difference is that your savings will be returned to you once your child has repaid a certain percentage of their mortgage, such as 25%.
 Plus, as mentioned above, the amount held in the savings account is offset against the mortgage balance, helping to keep your child’s monthly payments lower.